dberger2/dberger2.github.io/about.md

 urlcolor: blue
 ---

-Greetings!
+ Test Greetings!
 My name is Dave and I'm enrolled in the Online NCSU Applied Statistics and Data Science Certificate program.

 I live in Charlotte NC with my family, dog, and two guninea pigs.